May 26, 2026

 The PAEA data also shows that the average GPA of students who did not get accepted into a PA program was 3.28.
 This is an important statistic to consider because many PA schools' GPA requirements are lower than their averages.

-Baylor College of Medicine 3.72
+Baylor College of Medicine Physician Assistant Program 3.7

 If you’re concerned about your GPA, consider hiring an experienced tutor or PA school admissions coach to help you improve your grades before applying.
-If it’s too late to boost your GPA - there’s still hope.
+If it’s too late to boost your GPA, there’s still hope.
 A seasoned admissions counselor will help show you how to satisfy the requirements for PA school and improve the quality of your overall application to help you get into PA school with a low GPA.

 PA School GRE Requirements

-According to the PA Education Association’s latest report, the average GRE scores for US applicants are as follows:
+According to the PA Education Association’s latest report, the average GRE scores for U.S. applicants are as follows:

-Source: PAEA program report
+Source: PAEA Program Report

 PA schools typically want to see your GRE results to determine your potential to excel in their challenging curriculum.
-Not all PA schools mandate the GRE, although we highly recommend taking it regardless of your target school’s requirements.

 School Name GRE Quantitative Average GRE Verbal Average GRE Analytical Average